salmanbukhari37/nodejs_task_rxjs/readme.md

 # Caremerge Test

 - This test is divided into three parts.
 You will implement the same task three times, each using a different control flow strategy.
-- This code demonstrates a raw Node.js approach.
+- This code demonstrates a RxJs Node.js approach.

 ## Requirements